Projective normality of model varieties and related results: Introduction

-We will use Lemma~B to prove Theorem~A. We will first study the covering relation in the case of a model wonderful variety proving that $\alt(\grg^+) \leq 2$ for all covering differences $\grg$, then we will study the multiplication maps $m_{\calL_E,\calL_F}$ in the fundamental cases $E,F \in \grD$.
-The fact that $\alt(\grg^+) \leq 2$ for all covering differences $\grg$ is an easy exercise in case the couple $(\grS, \grD)$ corresponds to a root system, and as far as we know it could be a general fact which holds for all wonderful varieties.
+We use Lemma~\ref{lem: riduzione-intro} to prove Theorem~\ref{teo: modello-intro}.
+We first study the covering relation in the case of a model wonderful variety proving that $\alt(\gamma^+) \leqslant 2$ for all covering differences $\gamma$, then we study the multiplication maps $m_{\mathcal L_E,\mathcal L_F}$ in the fundamental cases $E,F \in \Delta$.
+To check the inclusions arising in the exceptional group cases we use the computer.

+The fact that $\alt(\gamma^+) \leqslant 2$ for all covering differences $\gamma$ is an easy exercise in case the couple $(\Sigma, \Delta)$ corresponds to a root system, and as far as we know it could be a general fact which holds for all wonderful varieties.

-Proceeding inductively on the partial order $\leq_\grS$, it is easy to reduce the surjectivity of the multiplication map $m_{\calL_E,\calL_F}$ for every $E,F \in \mN\grD$ to the fact that some special submodules of $\grG(M,\calL_{E+F})$ occur in the image of $m_{\calL_E,\calL_F}$.
+Proceeding inductively on the partial order $\leqslant_\Sigma$, it is easy to reduce the surjectivity of the multiplication map $m_{\mathcal L_E,\mathcal L_F}$ for every $E,F \in \mathbb{N}\Delta$ to the fact that some special submodules of $\Gamma(M,\mathcal L_{E+F})$ occur in the image of $m_{\mathcal L_E,\mathcal L_F}$.
 This leads to the definition of \textit{low triple} (see Definition~\ref{dfn: low triples}), which was already introduced in \cite{CM} to treat the case of an adjoint symmetric wonderful variety.
-To prove Lemma~B we will show that it is possible to treat inductively (w.r.t.\ the height) the low triples of $M$.
+To prove Lemma~\ref{lem: riduzione-intro} we show that it is possible to treat inductively (w.r.t.\ the height) the low triples of $M$.